Funeral Service Disruptions

 Texas Criminal Law

-The Funeral Service Disruptions crime in the state of Texas gives police the right to arrest you if they believe you picket within 1,000 feet of a cemetery or other facility three hours before and after a funeral.
-Learn more detailed information about the Funeral Service Disruptions offense below.
+The Texas Funeral Service Disruptions law gives police the right to arrest you if they believe you picketed within 1,000 feet of a cemetery or other facility three hours before and after a funeral.

-Funeral Service Disruptions is classified in the Texas Penal Code under Title 9 “Offenses Against Public Order and Decency,” Chapter 42 “Disorderly Conduct and Related Offenses.”
+The Penal Code codifies the Texas Funeral Service Disruptions law under Title 9 “Offenses Against Public Order and Decency,” Chapter 42 “Disorderly Conduct and Related Offenses.”
+Learn more about the Texas offense of Funeral Service Disruptions below.

 What is the current Texas law about Funeral Service Disruptions?